CampusAI/CampusAI.github.io/_rl/lecture_10/lecture10.md

 Where $$Q(s_t)$$ is the "Quality" of a state (sum of all trajectory rewards which passed through it) and $$N(s_t)$$ the number of times the state has been visited. $$C$$ controls how much we favour less visited nodes.

+{% include end-row.html %}
+{% include start-row.html %}

 Handles better the stochastic case compared to Stochastic optimization methods.
 More on MCTS [here](http://www.incompleteideas.net/609%20dropbox/other%20readings%20and%20resources/MCTS-survey.pdf).
 It can also substitute the human data hand-labeling in [DAgger](/lectures/lecture2) algorithm: [paper](https://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning)

+{% include annotation.html %}
-**OBS:** MCTS takes advantage of the model of the environment by repeatedly resetting it to the studied state.
+MCTS takes advantage of the model of the environment by repeatedly resetting it to the studied state.
+{% include end-row.html %}
+{% include start-row.html %}

 ## Trajectory optimization